ElderMael/patternsfordeliveringmicroservices/manuscript/04-Pipelines.md

 in the platform.

-This allows delivery of many services faster because in the process of creating these templates, the process to production is streamlined and becomes the paved road to production.
+This allows delivery of many services faster because in the process of creating these templates, the path to production is streamlined and becomes a paved road useful for taking application code directly.

-The first version of the pipeline template allows to greatly increase the delivery speed of microservices across the platforms but it has a big trade-off.
-Templates must be updated to introduce new features and policies and safeguards are required due to the new found velocity.
+The first version of the pipeline template allows to greatly increase the delivery speed of microservices across the platforms but it has a big trade-off: templates must be updated to introduce new features and policies and safeguards are required due to the new found velocity.

+### Versioning Templates

 If you always use the latest template automatically, it means that any enhancements or fixes are applied automatically across all of the